pi-lar/neuropil/doc/source/protocol.token.rst

 The second transmit of the node token is needed to certify that this identity is really running on this specific node, a kind of automated cross-signing between node and identity.
-We could add the handshake fingerprint to this token to make it really foolproof, but currently we do not think that it would be neccessary.
+We could add the handshake fingerprint to this token to make it really foolproof, but currently we do not think that it would be necessary.

 Please note that in the case of a pure technical node that should support the network we will only transmit the node token again in the join message.
 The reason for doing so is the authentication callback, which is only triggered when